Kenya to pay subsidy arrears as it looks to tackle fuel shortages

 ($1 = 115.0000 Kenyan shillings)

-(Reporting by George Obulutsa, Duncan Miriri and Baz Ratner; Editing by David Holmes)
+(Reporting by George Obulutsa, Duncan Miriri and Baz Ratner; Editing by David Holmes, Kirsten Donovan)

 ((george.obulutsa@thomsonreuters.com; Tel: +254 20 499 1234; Reuters Messaging: george.obulutsa.thomsonreuters.com@reuters.net))